shadMod/python3-card-game/README.md

-# python3-card-game
+# Python3 Card-Game

-Little test: python card game
+A little card game write with python

+[It's a test]